 The purpose of the Fulbright–Technology Industries of Finland Grant Program is to strengthen Finnish excellence and to promote the renewal of industry and commerce with a long-term goal in mind.
-In particular, this program aims to develop the multisectoral know-how of Finnish researchers and their ability to apply top-level, need-based technology in different areas.
-For the applicant to be selected, his or her research topic should have a significant meaning for the renewal of technological fields and future competitiveness.
+In particular, this program aims to develop the multisectoral know-how of Finnish researchers and their abilities to apply top-level, need-based technology in different areas.
+For the applicant to be selected, their research topic should have a significant meaning for the renewal of technological fields and future competitiveness.

 The program awards grants for research which supports the development of different fields of technology (electronics and electrical technology, machinery and metal technology, metallurgical industry, information technology, planning and consulting).
 Suitable fields include, for example technology, science and economics.
-Also, some projects in the fields of humanities and social sciences are possible.
+Some projects in the fields of humanities and social sciences are also possible.

 The research work in the U.S. has to start with the Fulbright–Technology Industries of Finland grant.
 The grant cannot be awarded for a research project that the applicant has already started in the U.S. The grant is meant for research visits taking place in the academic year 2020–2021.
 The earliest possible starting date of the grant period is August 1, 2020.